snotskie/ttrpg/md/index.md

 In general, Spark rolls work by grouping Stat Dice and rolling them, increasing the odds of bumping.
 To perform a Spark roll:

 1. **Spark a Roll:** Before rolling, you may spend ⊜⊜ to instead combine and roll the dice of two balanced Stats as a single group, such as $2d6$ formed from two Stats that use a $d6$.
+When either die bumps, both bump.
 2. **Apply Usual Effects:** Effects that apply to either of the Stats used in the Spark roll also apply to the Spark roll itself.

 Alternatively, you can upgrade an existing roll into a Spark roll: